tylerlaberge/Jasper/README.md

       Expect(context.result).to_be.greater_than(0)
 ```

 Here we are initializing an 'Expect' object with our actual data, the result of the function call in the previous step, and we are asserting that the actual data is greater than 0.
 It reads like english, "Expect 'the result' to be greater than 0".
-Further details on the 'Expect' object will be discussed later.
+You can read more about the Expect object [here](https://github.com/tylerlaberge/Jasper#the-expect-object).

 One thing you might have noticed is that all these steps use the same @step decorator.
-You might wonder what seperates a 'given' step from a 'when' step or a 'then' step?
+You might wonder, what seperates a 'given' step from a 'when' step or a 'then' step?
 The only difference between these steps is the way in which you use them.
 When you supply a scenario with a 'given' step, it simply means that step will be ran before the 'when' step.
 It is up to the User to define steps that do what they are meant to do (provide something (given), run something (when), check something (then)), and to use those steps accordingly in your scenarios.

 With that said, now that we have our steps defined lets create a Scenario.

+More information on steps can be found in the [Steps](https://github.com/tylerlaberge/Jasper#steps) section.

 ### Creating a Scenario